jax-ml/jax/jax/experimental/jax2tf/README.md

 jax2tf.convert(fun_jax, polymorphic_shapes=["b, ..."])(x)
 ```

-The shape polymorphism support for `call_tf` does not yet work for native lowering.
+The shape polymorphism support for `call_tf` does not yet work for native serialization.

 ### Limitations of call_tf